 Peated whiskies seem to be a love-or-hate deal, with little room for indifference.
-The best-known of them come from the rocky shores of Islay, off the southwest coast of Scotland—but producers even in Speyside are capitalizing on the growing fan base.
-Aficionados love the strong smoky flavors and the briny notes of seaweed and iodine that are reminiscent of a smoldering campfire by the shore.
-Naysayers say that it’s like drinking an ashtray or that they smell like a tire store.
-But depending on where and how the whiskies are made, peated malts encompass a whole range of smoky flavors, along with everything from ripe pears to dried mushrooms.
+The best-known expressions come from the rocky shores of Islay, off the southwest coast of Scotland—but producers in other regions of Scotland and, increasingly, around the globe are capitalizing on the growing fan base.
+Aficionados love the strong smoky flavors and the briny notes of seaweed and iodine, reminiscent of a smoldering campfire by the shore.
+Naysayers say that it’s like drinking an ashtray or that it smells like a tire store.
+But depending on where and how the whiskies are made, peated malts encompass a whole range of smoky flavors, along with undercurrents running the gamut from ripe pears to dried mushrooms.

-Peat makes its entrance at the very beginning of the whisky making process, before distillation, when the barley is roasted, or malted, to stop the seeds from sprouting fully.
-In the 19th and early 20th centuries, the fuel used for roasting was usually peat, which burns like coal and is abundant throughout Scotland.
+Peat makes its entrance at the very beginning of the whisky-making process, before distillation, when barley is roasted, or malted, to stop the seeds from sprouting fully.
+In the 19th and early 20th centuries, the fuel used for malting was usually peat, which burns like coal and is abundant throughout Scotland.
 In the years after World War II, most Scottish distilleries switched over to other, cleaner fuel sources, but a few kept up the peaty tradition.
-And in recent decades, as single malt mania took hold and whisky-philes started searching out bolder and more distinctive whiskies, the smoky stuff—the more intense the better—gained a rabid cult following that makes brands like Bruichladdich, Lagavulin and Ardbeg some of the most desirable of all Scotches.
+And in recent decades, as single malt mania took hold and whiskyphiles started searching out bolder and more distinctive whiskies, the smoky stuff—the more intense the better—gained a rabid cult following that makes brands like Bruichladdich, Lagavulin and Ardbeg some of the most desirable of all Scotches.

 While taste is subjective, there is a way to objectively measure peat in whisky, and that’s by measuring the phenol, the chemical that gives a whisky its characteristic smoky notes.
 A lightly peated malt can have 10 to 15 ppm (phenol parts per million); while one that’s heavily peated can have about 40 to 60.
 The most heavily peated whisky ever recorded, Bruichladdich’s Octomore 8.3, released in 2017, measured a completely bonkers 309 ppm.
 But age and distilling techniques all have an effect on how a whisky actually tastes, no matter how peaty it looks in a lab.